Meg Hanshaw Ph.D., BCC

 Head Student Empowerment Facilitator and Coach – W.E.L.L.
 Kids NOWTM School Lab

 Corrie Hill-Price is a passionate educator with 8 years of classroom experience in both private, charter and public schools.
 She holds a Bachelor’s in Early Childhood Education from Clemson University.
-She has been with i.b.mee. for 5 years beginning with being trained as an Empowerment Teacher in a public elementary school and then moved into being the Secretary of our Board.
-She has now shifted into leading our W.E.L.L.
-Kids NOW Lab: An Alternative to School Suspensions.
+She is an International Board Certified Health and Wellness Coach and has been with i.b.mee. for 5 years beginning with being trained as an Empowerment Teacher in a public elementary school.
+She then moved into being the Secretary of our Board in 2015 and in 2017 shifted into leading our W.E.L.L.
+Kids NOW Early Learning Lab.
 She strives to “Be the change that she wants to see in the world.”
 (Gandhi)